Our aim is to help you build a happy and healthy relationship with your Cockapoo built on love and trust.

 - Hip dysplasia

 - Heart Valve Disease

 - Eye diseases, connected to the breed’s tendency to have bulging eyes

 - Intervertebral Disc Disease, often discussed in shorthand as IDD

 - Blood Disease

-From the Poodle Parent:
+From the Poodle Parent, they may suffer with:

 - Mitral Valve Heart Disease, Often referred to as just MVD

 - Patellar Luxation/Slipped kneecap (Though this only affects miniature and toy dogs)